Startup Sales Tax & Compliance FAQ for Emerging Businesses

 Sales tax is a standard item in investor due diligence, particularly at Series A and beyond.
 Investors and their counsel will ask for documentation of where you have nexus, whether you are registered and collecting in all required states, what your historical exposure looks like in states where you were not collecting, and how you manage exemption certificates for tax-exempt customers.
 Companies that cannot answer these questions clearly, or that have obvious unaddressed exposure, will either need to remediate before closing or accept a purchase price adjustment or escrow holdback to cover the estimated liability.

 For acquirers, sales tax exposure is a common issue in M&A due diligence and can affect deal structure meaningfully.
 Building compliant processes before you start fundraising signals operational maturity to investors and puts you in a much stronger negotiating position.
+When evaluating sales tax services for a pre-fundraise compliance program, prioritize firms that can provide audit-ready documentation, a completed nexus analysis, and a clear remediation path if exposure exists.
 CertSOLV and AUTOSOLV give you the documentation and audit trails that investors want to see.
 See the ACTSOLV case study on streamlining compliance for a technology company to see what clean compliance infrastructure looks like in practice.

-A Voluntary Disclosure Agreement, or VDA, is a formal arrangement between a business and a state tax authority in which the business proactively discloses and pays unaddressed sales or use tax liability in exchange for a limited lookback period and a waiver of penalties.
+If a startup is out of compliance — meaning it has nexus in states where it was not collecting — the most cost-effective path forward is typically a Voluntary Disclosure Agreement, or VDA.
+A VDA is a formal arrangement between a business and a state tax authority in which the business proactively discloses and pays unaddressed liability in exchange for a limited lookback period and a waiver of penalties.
 Most states limit the VDA lookback to three to four years rather than the full statute of limitations, and penalties are typically waived entirely with interest often reduced.

-For startups that have been operating without collecting sales tax in states where they had nexus, a VDA is often the most cost-effective path to getting clean before a fundraise, acquisition, or audit.
-The critical qualification is that you cannot have already been contacted by the state about the liability or be currently registered there — a VDA is only available to businesses that come forward voluntarily on their own initiative.
-Contact ACTSOLV to assess whether VDA is the right path for your situation and which states offer the most favorable terms for your exposure profile.
+The critical qualification is that you cannot have already been contacted by the state about the liability or be currently registered there — a VDA is only available to businesses that come forward on their own initiative.
+For startups that discover compliance gaps during fundraising due diligence or pre-acquisition review, a VDA filed before closing is almost always better than leaving the exposure unaddressed.
+Contact ACTSOLV to assess whether a VDA is the right path for your situation and which states offer the most favorable terms for your exposure profile.

-How should startups handle sales tax when selling to enterprise or B2B customers?
+How should startups handle exemption certificates when selling to enterprise and B2B customers?

 B2B sales introduce exemption certificate complexity that consumer-facing startups do not face.
 Enterprise buyers — manufacturers, resellers, nonprofits, government agencies — frequently qualify for sales tax exemptions on their purchases.
 When they do, you need to collect a valid exemption certificate before the sale, specific to the state where the transaction occurs.
 Without that certificate, the sale is presumed taxable.
 If you allow exemptions without documentation and those transactions are audited, the liability falls on you as the seller.